Netherlands3D/CartesianTileBakeTool/README.md

 ## Brotli compression

-The TileBakeTool can optionaly create compressed versions of the binary tiles using Brotli compression, reducing download times for streaming in the data in  web applications.
+The TileBakeTool can optionaly create compressed versions of the binary tiles using Brotli compression, reducing download times for streaming in the data in  web applications. compression can also be done after the tiles have been created using:
+`TileBakeTool.exe --compress folderWithTilesToCompress`

+## Tile Simplification

+For creating multiple LODS for a dataset a copy of the tileset can be created where the meshes are simplified

+Use `TileBakeTool.exe --source pathOFOriginalTiles --output pathOfSimplifiedTiles --simplify minimumTriangleSize` to start the tool using the config file.